Chuck729/Dominion/README.txt

 Eric Haug:
 I added a new button to the game that allows the HomelessGuy card to work.
 I also used Visual Studios Built in performance profiling tool to system test our game.
 The CPU usage usually hangs around about 20% CPU usage on my machine.
-Almost all of this coming from the draw method.
+Almost all of this usage is coming from the draw method and handleApplicationIdle.
 At the moment I have not found any ways to reduce this but it is not currently causing any issues.

 Christian Nunnally: